 My own gardens are created just the way I love gardens….the style I aim for is called English Cottage Garden.
 I like when the plants, predominantly perennials with a shrub here and there, blend together, looking like they belong together.
 It takes a loooooong time to achieve this effect and is never quite “done.”
 I am always tweaking the look, moving, dividing and adding plants as I see fit.
 Although purple is my favourite colour in the garden (can you tell?)
 I do try to add contrasting colours to make each bloom “pop.”
-A variety in foliage shades and textures is a must too for my desired effect.
+A variety of foliage shades and textures is a must too for my desired effect.

 The following gallery of pictures is from my backyard.
 It seems the garden gets bigger each year and the lawn shrinks…